-The New York City Watershed System provides more than 90 percent of New York City's water supply.
-This comes to approximately 9.5 million people.
+The New York City watershed system provides more than 90% of New York City's water supply, or enough for approximately 9.5 million people.

-New York City makes sure that this water is safe by treating it at the source rather than building a costly filtration plant.
+New York City makes sure the water is safe by treating it at the source rather than building a costly filtration plant.
 The source is the land that surrounds the streams, rivers, lakes, and reservoirs.

-"In 1996, all of the municipalities in the New York City watershed region came to an agreement.
-They wanted to avoid the creation of a huge filtration plant.
+"In 1996, all of the municipalities in the New York City watershed region came to an agreement," says Rifat Salim, project manager with the US Army Corps of Engineers.
+"They wanted to avoid the creation of a huge filtration plant.
 Instead of a plant, they agreed to have small projects throughout the region to provide the public with clean water with minimal filtration.
+This is how our New York City Watershed Environmental Assistance Program came about."